h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-how-to-use-maya-transfer-attributes-smartly.md

 ![](/images/04_transfer_attributes_case_2.jpg)

 In this case, I just want to showcase an example of how we could actually put this option to good use.

+So I have a hair made of hair cards for game engines.
+As you create you strips of polygon hair, each strip has its own normals, naturally.
+In order to